Controlled rehearsal proof

 Completed governed work proofs

-The same governed work pattern has been proven in controlled Rails and TypeScript receivers.
+The same governed work pattern has been rehearsed in controlled Rails and React/TypeScript receiver shapes.

-These are controlled receiver proofs, not a claim of all-stack coverage or native tooling for every receiver language.
+These are controlled rehearsal proofs, not a claim of production governance, all-stack coverage, or native tooling for every receiver language.

 Rails proof